Bo's Top Albums of 2024

 25-16 Rapid Fire

-25. Clairo, Charm – My apologies to Clairo as I wasn’t familiar with her game.
-Clairo shade, anyone?
-This was sultry bedroom pop paired with a gorgeous production.
-A welcomed sound amidst the big pop records of the year.
+25. Clairo, Charm – My apologies to Clairo as I wasn’t familiar with her game (Clairo shade, anyone?).
+Her sultry bedroom pop paired with gorgeous production made this album a welcome contrast to the year’s big pop releases.

 Faves: Sexy to Someone, Add Up My Love